wavecommander/panblog/md/blog-posts/a-conversation-with-steve-the-ai.md

-% A Conversation with Steve the AI
+% A Conversation With Steve the AI
 15 Sep 2021

 I was granted access to the OpenAI API beta.
 There was some sentiment analysis I wanted to conduct in order to implement a self moderated social platform that would, upon detected significant negative sentiment, offer users the choice of a cooldown between posts, or rephrasing to be less mean.